EDITORIAL:

 Whether for magazines, newspapers or digital publications, I offer editorial illustrations that align with the message of each story, combining extensive research, creativity and strong composition.

-This wasn't a commission from the New Scientist, but a brief that I worked on for the six-week Editorial Playbook course from Inkygoodness.
+This wasn't an actual commission from the New Scientist, but a brief that I worked on for the six-week Editorial Playbook course from Inkygoodness.
 You can read the case study here.
 We have permission to use the header as long as we state clearly that it is the result of a personal project.

 The article put community and social connection as crucial to human longevity.
 At one point the writer says that close relationships positively affect our hormones, our immune systems and even how our genes are expressed.